Why might I need to top up my National Insurance record?

 You may be able to pay voluntary National Insurance contributions if you're living abroad or fill in gaps from when you were living abroad.

 If you’re living and working abroad, you’ll pay Class 2 contributions, but only if you worked in the UK immediately before leaving and you’ve previously lived in the UK for three years in a row and paid three years of contributions.

-Those not working can pay Class 3, but only if at some point you’ve lived in the UK continuously for three years and paid three years of contributions.
+Those not working can pay Class 3 contributions, but only if at some point you’ve lived in the UK continuously for three years and paid three years of contributions.